 - Longer-Term Lines of Credit: This type may be less expensive but harder to qualify for than those with shorter terms.
 Longer term lines of credit may give you access to more cash, but the biggest benefit is there is typically a lower APR.

 Tip: Look at your cash flow and income statement to determine the best fit for your immediate needs.
 Still not clear on the best option for your business?
 Check with your accountant or another financial professional to help you make the right decision.

 When is it useful to open a line of credit?

 Lines of credit have advantages over regular business loans.
 The use of funds are generally flexible, there are no set monthly payments, and no interest is charged on the unused money.
 When you repay a borrowed amount, those funds are typically immediately available again.

 The number one reason to use a business line of credit is for short term funding needs like:

 - Hiring a new employee Financing marketing campaigns

 - Making payroll

 Another important benefit of a line of credit?
-It’s a helpful tool to consider before applying for lower cost funding as it can help you build solid credit making you more attractive to lenders.
+It may help you build solid credit making you more attractive to lenders if you need funding in the future.
 Your credit report is usually the first thing considered by lenders.

-Pro Tip: If you don’t need immediate funds, skip a line of credit and look for a small business loan with low rates and long terms like an SBA loan.
+Tip: If you don’t need immediate funds, it may be worth opting for a small business loan with low rates and long terms like an SBA loan.